…or random useful facts you might need to know when meeting a Catalan!

 World’s most powerful men re-unite in Barcelona

 to celebrate and practice the national sport!
 And no, it is not bull-fighting – it is definitely football.
 Since the moment I saw a mother teaching her little baby boy the anthem of FC Barcelona, I realized the strength and patriotism this sport carries for Catalans.
 Here in Barcelona you can sense the power of the football industry like nowhere else.
 Not only you can buy underwear with FC symbols in every little souvenir cornershop, you can also sign up for a long years waiting list to buy a season ticket in the stadium!
 For Catalans, it is worth waiting, as it is all about the game here in Barcelona.
 And when they win, the whole of Catalunya is celebrating a feast like winners of real war!
-Visit FC Barcelona to find a ticket to the next game!
+Contact bizFlats to get a ticket to the next game!

 3 thoughts on “Barcelona for dummies…”

 Pingback: Flamenco Dancing Guitar and Cajon Spanish Music » Blog Archive » Barcelona for dummies or random useful facts you might need to …